Gain and phase type multipliers for feedback robustness: Acknowledgement

 We complete the proof by showing that ``(iii) $\Rightarrow$ (ii)''.
 To this end, assume that \eqref{eq:condition} holds.
 This means that the principle part of the matrix square root $(AB)^{1/2}$ is well-defined and that all the eigenvalues of $(AB)^{1/2}$ lie in the open right half-plane or at the origin \cite[Prob.~1.27]{higham2008functions}.
 Moreover, $(AB)^{1/2}$ has as many zero-eigenvalues as $AB$, and since a potential zero-eigenvalue of $AB$ is assumed to be semi-simple, so will the potential zero-eigenvalue of $(AB)^{1/2}$.
-Next, let $(AB)^{1/2} = P J P^{-1}$ be a Jordan normal form, where $J = J_1 \oplus \cdots \oplus J_{\ell_1} \oplus \mathbf{0}$ and each block $J_k$ is of size $n_k$ and have the nonzero eigenvalue $\lambda_k$ on the diagonal, as per usual.
-However, let the Jordan normal form be such that the elements on the sup-diagonal of each $J_k$ take the value
+Next, let $\oplus$ denote the direct sum of two matrices, i.e., the block-diagonal with the two matrices on the diagonal \cite[Sec.~0.9.2]{horn2013matrix}, and let $(AB)^{1/2} = X J X^{-1}$ be a Jordan normal form.
+More specifically, let $J = J_1 \oplus \cdots \oplus J_{\ell_1} \oplus \mathbf{0}$ where each block $J_k$ is of size $n_k$ and have the nonzero eigenvalue $\lambda_k$ on the diagonal, as per usual, but let the Jordan normal form be such that the elements on the sup-diagonal of each $J_k$ take the value

 which is always possible \cite[Cor.~3.1.21]{horn2013matrix}.